 The Office of Human Research Protections (OHRP), under the auspices of the Public Health Service, oversees compliance with the ethical guidelines and regulatory requirements for research involving human subjects.
 The OHRP has published educational materials which may be useful in answering some of the questions that arise when writing a research protocol.

-- Instructions for Human Subjects CITI Training
+Human Subjects Training Workshops

 - Training for Community – non-research team members